Ten Guitars: Cultural impact

-Billy Connolly's 1975 album "The Big Yin: Billy Connolly In Concert" has a track "Glasgow Accents/Nine and a Half Guitars" where the Big Yin explains how he's sick of having to sing the song in folk clubs.
+Billy Connolly's 1975 album The Big Yin: Billy Connolly in Concert has a track called "Glasgow Accents/Nine and a Half Guitars" where the Big Yin explains how he's sick of having to sing the song in folk clubs.

-A 1996 television documentary Ten Guitars looked at the history of the song and its impact on New Zealand culture.
-It featured cover versions of the song from prominent New Zealand musicians of the time, including Tim Finn and Neil Finn, the Topp Twins, Dalvanius Prime, Jan Hellriegel, Purest Form, Mika and Moana Maniapoto.
+The 1996 television documentary Ten Guitars looked at the history of the song and its impact on New Zealand culture.
+It featured cover versions of the song from prominent New Zealand musicians of the time, including Tim Finn and Neil Finn, the Topp Twins, Dalvanius Prime, Jan Hellriegel, Purest Form, Mika X and Moana Maniapoto.

-In 1999, the New Zealand artist Michael Parekowhai created the sculptural work Ten Guitars.
+In 1999, the New Zealand artist Michael Parekowhai created the sculptural work "Ten Guitars".
 It was made up of ten custom-built guitars inlaid with pāua shell designs of kowhaiwhai patterns.
 The work examines the role of Māori in New Zealand society, including the changing roles in the second half of the 20th century.

 In 2012, an attempt to break the world record for the most number of guitarists playing at once was made in Kaikohe, New Zealand, with "Ten Guitars" as the selected song.
 The world record of 7273 was not broken, with approximately 50 guitarists showing up for the record attempt.